Do you need help with an addiction?

 to either a substance or an activity.
 This does not just affect the

 person who has it but very often it also affects family and friends.

 Most people will say it means being controlled by a substance, such as cigarettes*, alcohol or perhaps cannabis, cocaine or even sugar.

-These aspects have a physiological basis related to how the substance acts on the brain (in the case of cigarettes, it’s the effects of nicotine that the person craves) and a psychological aspect relating to the reasons for taking the substance (such as smoking to decrease stress or be accepted by your peers).
+When such substances are involved, there are two aspects to be considered.
+First, there is the physiological basis of how the substance acts on the brain; for example with cigarettes, it’s the effects of the nicotine the person craves.
+And secondly, there is the psychological aspect that relates to the reasons for turning to the substance in the first place; for example with smoking, it might be to decrease stress or be accepted by peers.

 If you need help to overcome your issue call 01908 265410 for more information or to book a free initial appointment to talk about how I may help you.

 Set Your Mind Free – Hypnosis Practice Milton Keynes

 Hypnotherapy – Weight Loss – Obesity – Stress – Exam Stress – Nervous Exhaustion – Work/Life Balance – Kids & Teens Issues – Bed Wetting – Kids/Teen OCD – Kids/Teens Oppositional Behaviour – Aggressive Kids & Teens – Headaches – Migraine – Tension Headaches – Depression – Anger Management – Anxiety – Confidence & Self-Esteem – Irritable Bowel Syndrome IBS – Panic Attacks – Sleep Disorder – Stop Smoking – Fears & Phobias – Hypno Gastric Band – Procrastination – Mindfulness – Hypertension – Bad Habits – Assertiveness – Addiction